otammato/backup_and_restore/README.md

-# backup_rds
+# backup_and_restore

-[ AWS Backup, AWS RDS, AWS EC2, MySQL ] Backup and recovery of an RDS MySQL instance
+[ AWS Backup, AWS RDS, AWS EC2, MySQL ] Backup and restore of an RDS MySQL instance

 <br>